uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 ray member) must be initialized to a value in the range :math:`[0, 1]`.
 If ray masks are enabled at compile time, the ray mask (``mask`` ray member) must be initialized as well.
-The ray segment must be in the range :math:`[0, /infty]`, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
+The ray segment must be in the range :math:`[0, \infty]`, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
 See Section `RTCRay <#rtcray>`__ for the ray layout description.

 When no intersection is found, the ray data is not updated.
 In case a